paul-thebaud/phpunit-generator/DOCUMENTATION.md

 PhpUnitGen will test these methods with an auto-generated parameter of the return type of the getter or of the argument type of the setter.

+PhpUnitGen will also generate instantiation for class or trait if they have a `__construct` method.
+It will use simple value to call the constructor method, so be careful with the generated instantiation.

 ### Argument of annotations